VoidsArcane/CropSense/README.md

 ## Include Variables
 #### All variables can take true/false values, if true is set the variable will be included in report.
-At least one variable should be included
+At least one variable should be included.
 | Field                          | Unit     | Description                              |
 |--------------------------------|----------|------------------------------------------|
 | weather_code                   | WMO code | Most severe weather condition of the day |